moroii69/datahub/README.md

 <!--                                License       -->
 ## License
-This reposiotry is uder MIT License.
+This repository is under MIT License.
 By contributing, you agree that your contributions will be licensed under its <a href="https://github.com/abdulvasay-234/datahub/blob/main/LICENSE"> MIT License.</a>

 <!--                            contributers    -->